Bytecode VM

 TGocciaVMviaTGocciaBytecodeExecutor

-Both modes are implementations of TGocciaExecutor (see Architecture).
+Both execution modes are implementations of TGocciaExecutor (see Architecture).
 The single TGocciaEngine class bootstraps the core language environment (global scope, core built-ins, shims) and delegates execution to whichever executor is configured.
-Optional host/runtime globals are attached through runtime extensions.
+Optional runtime globals are attached through runtime extensions.
 The bytecode executor has no dependency on the interpreter or evaluator — it only uses the compiler and VM.

 Pipeline#